RaviTeja110820/aws/AWS Essentials.md

 ***Amazon DynamoDB*** is a key-value database service.
 A key-value database might include data pairs such as “Name: John Doe,” “Address: 123 Any Street,” and “City: Anytown”.
 In a key-value database, you can add or remove attributes from items in the table at any time.
 Additionally, not every item in the table has to have the same attributes.

+***Amazon Aurora (Aurora)*** is a fully managed, MySQL- and PostgreSQL-compatible, relational database engine.
+It combines the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
+It delivers up to five times the throughput of MySQL and up to three times the throughput of PostgreSQL without requiring changes to most of your existing applications.

 >Amazon Aurora is an enterprise-class relational database.Aurora is AWS' managed database service that is up to 5X faster than a traditional MySQL database.

 >Amazon Relational Database Service (Amazon RDS) and Amazon Aurora use structured query language (SQL) to store and query data.
 They are not key-value databases.